bytebone/how2host/vaultwarden/README.md

 3. Enter `vaultwarden-app` as the hostname, and `80` as the port
 	- You can confirm the port from the docker logs, it might also be `3000`
 4. Enable both `Websockets Support` and `Block Common Exploits`
-5. Chose your CF Certificate in the SSL tab and activate `Force SSL`
+5. Choose your CF Certificate in the SSL tab and activate `Force SSL`
 6. Lastly, under `Custom Locations`, add two entries:
 	1. The first entry enables Websocket support
 		- Location: `/notifications/hub`